 How to Prepare for the Background Check

 Revising your resume and eradicating the blunders discussed above should be an easy—if potentially time-consuming—task.
+Use a resume writing service or resume builder to cut down on time.
 But how can you prepare for a background check?
 Isn't your criminal history set in stone?
 And if you've never been convicted of a crime in the first place, you have nothing to worry about, right?

 The truth is that background checks are not always accurate.
 For instance, convictions can end up on your record by accident.
 Maybe someone at the county court miscataloged another person's charges under your name.
 Or perhaps you have bad credit history or a warrant out for your arrest because someone stole and assumed your identity.